LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-07-preventing-fouc-of-the-sidebar.md

 ![FOUC Fixed](/assets/img/2022-01-07/fouc-fixed.gif){:width="33%"}

 I still couldn't figure out why the background image of the sidebar is moving left & right for a brief moment.
-If anyone can help me on this issue, please leave me a comment.
+If anyone can help me with this issue, please leave me a comment.
 It would be very much appreciated. :)
 {:.note}

 Back to [How I customized Hydejack Theme](how-i-customized-hydejack-theme){:.heading.flip-title}